Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 # M669 configuration
 M669 and its parameters are used to define the robot properties like arm lengths and type of axes.

 The first M669 line must specify the K13 type.
-Often is also useful to specify the B"robotType":
-M669 K13 B"robotType=5AxisAC"

 This will set defaults for some core settings.